A developer asked Claude Code to build a feature last week. It came out clean — good logic, edge cases handled, done.

 • pass@1 — probability of success on the first try

-• pass@5 — probability of at least one success in five tries
+• pass@5 — at least one success in five tries

-• pass@10 — probability of at least one success in ten tries
+• pass@10 — at least one success in ten tries

-No one wants a service with the SLA: “we guarantee at least one correct answer in ten tries.”
-When a user gives an instruction, they expect it to work.
-So pass@1 is the only metric that honestly reflects what users actually experience.
-Everything else is an estimate of potential.
+Nobody wants a service with the SLA: “we guarantee at least one correct answer in ten tries.”
+Users give an instruction and expect it to work. pass@1 is the only metric that honestly reflects what users actually experience.
+Everything else is a ceiling estimate.

-pass@k for larger k isn’t useless — it tells you where the ceiling is and helps diagnose what kind of problem you have. pass@1 at 30%, pass@10 at 90%?
+But pass@k for larger k isn’t useless — it’s a diagnostic tool. pass@1 at 30%, pass@10 at 90%?
 The AI has the ability but lacks consistency.
-Find what’s causing the variance. pass@1 at 30%, pass@10 at 35%?
+Find the variance source. pass@1 at 30%, pass@10 at 35%?
 Fundamental capability gap.
-No amount of prompt tuning will fix it.
+No prompt tuning will fix that.

 pass@k reminds me of the driving test.

 You practiced parallel parking for three months.
-Every session, you nailed it.
+Every session, nailed it.
 On exam day, the first attempt was a disaster.
 The examiner didn’t say “okay, you get five tries and we’ll take the best one.”
-The ability that only shows up sometimes isn’t really yours yet.
+An ability that only shows up sometimes isn’t really yours yet.

 The gap between “AI demo” and “AI in production” is almost always a pass@k problem.
 Demos show pass@best-attempt.
 Users experience pass@1.